 This heading has further information about music and activities at Christmas masses, Holy Week, Confirmations and other similar special occasions.

 Church musicians find themselves especially busy at particular times of the year and it helps to know ahead the extent of the commitment.
 Music at Christmas masses includes substantial singing before mass and is provided for by each choir.
-The Juniors sing at 5:00pm Christmas Eve, members of the other choirs directed by David Hall divide up over the 8:00pm and Midnight Masses.
+The Juniors sing at 5:pm Christmas Eve, Rick and David combine their groups at 8:00pm, and members of the other choirs directed by David Hall sing at Midnight Mass.
 On Christmas Day the 9:00 and 11:00am masses are served by members of the adult choirs willing to return.
-The Christmas Gospel is presented in pageant form with children of the parish before the 5:00pm mass on Christmas Eve also.
+The Christmas Gospel is presented in pageant form with children of the parish before the 5pm mass on Christmas Eve also.
 This creates a conflict for members of the Junior Choir who wish to participate in the pageant because they cannot do that and sing with the choir.
 Please talk with the choir director if you are considering this.

 In Holy Week the choirs combine to sing the liturgies of Holy Thursday and the Easter Vigil.
-On Good Friday the 11:30am liturgy is identical to 3pm and choir members attend according to their convevience.
+On Good Friday there are two identical liturgies at 11:30am and 3pm and choir members attend according to their convenience.

 Finally, choir members are asked to assist at one or more of the Confirmation services which are generally arranged for a weekend in the spring.
 There are three services, and people may help according to their connections with a school or according to the convenience of the service times for their own schedules.